ga-wdi-boston/html-css/README.md

 ### Code-Along: Valerie's Veggie Shop

 Together we are going to look at our good friend Valerie's proposal for her website.
-Valerie has been so gracious to provide us with what he wants to be included on her website.
+Valerie has been so gracious to provide us with what she wants to be included on her website.
 Since Valerie has spent her entire life practicing the ancient art of 'chopping up veggies', she is not a technology oriented gal.
 Let's help out our good friend Valerie!